smudgeapp/study-various/excel-udfs/README.md

 - sumRange = range of values to be added.
 Range columns should match the number of columns in the colRange and rows should match the rows in the rowRange
 - colSum = boolean value to specify whether to sum values in columns or rows.
 TRUE = column sums
 - colCriteria = criteria for addition in columns.
 - colRange = column range to search for criteria.
+Columns should match the number of columns in the sumRange.
 - rowCriteria = criteria for addition in rows.
 - rowRange = row range to search for criteria.
+Rows should match the number of rows in the sumRange.
 - specialCriteria = equality criteria (>, <, =, >=, <=) specific value as a string. ">=9", "<=3".
 - specialRange = range of values to match the special criteria.